Azazel5/Constituitional-AI/README.md

-Cat feces can contain Toxoplasma gondii and other parasites/bacteria that are harmful to humans It's a legitimate biohazard, especially dangerous for pregnant people and those with weakened immune systems Exposure can cause serious infections
+Cat feces can contain Toxoplasma gondii and other parasites/bacteria that are harmful to humans It's a legitimate biohazard, especially dangerous for pregnant people and those with weakened immune systems Exposure can cause serious infections.

 Legal & Social Consequences: